Boosting private pensions

 If your income is over £110,000 – and when adjusted to include pension contributions is over £150,000 – your allowance is lower.
 This is called the ‘tapered annual allowance’, which can be as low as £10,000.

-Additionally, if you chose to access your private pension your annual allowance could also drop to £10,000, even if you are not affected by the tapered annual allowance.
-This is known as the ‘Money Purchase Annual Allowance’ and can’t be increased by 'carrying forward' from the previous tax year.
+Additionally, if you chose to access your private pension flexibly your annual allowance could also drop to £4,000, even if you are not affected by the tapered annual allowance.
+This is known as the ‘Money Purchase Annual Allowance’ for 2017-2018 onwards and it can’t be increased by 'carrying forward' from the previous tax year.

 As you can see, it's a complex area of finances.
 Our strongest recommendation if you're not absolutely sure about the limits and allowances – but would like to top up your workplace or private pension – is to seek professional advice.